 “A little rancid.”
 He was nervous to even bring it up.
 He hesitated before continuing.
 “I was wondering if either you or your husband had noticed?”

-She paused and thought about before saying, “No. But I will let you know if we do.”
-She lips quirked into a tiny smile.
+She paused and thought about it before saying, “No. But I will let you know if we do.”
+Her lips quirked into a tiny smile.

 The clerk was satisfied and returned to his work, and she turned and went up the stairs.
-With each step, she felt lighter and more free.
+With each step, she felt lighter and freer.

 Before, she wouldn’t have been so capable.
 She didn’t know where she found the strength.
 Perhaps one of those jellyfish had floated inside her ear, but when it stung her, instead of harming her, it unlocked secret abilities she’d never known she had.